29 Popular Activities and Amazing Places to Visit in Auckland, New Zealand

 One to explore Auckland is by electric bikes.
 Power to the Pedal is an organization in the city that offers electric bike tours.
-This activity is ideal for when you are tired to walk but wants to see around.
+This activity is ideal for when you are tired of walking but wants to see around.

-Also, there are different tour options to choose from including the city lights tour (night tour), the inside loo, and classic tour.
+Also, there are different tour options, including the city lights tour (night tour), the inside loo, and the classic tour.

-If you want to immerse yourself into what’s hot in Auckland, then you should set aside one evening to relax at the vibrant Queens Wharf.
-Here you will find numerous bars and fine restaurants as well as an abundance of ice cream shops.
+If you want to immerse yourself in what’s hot in Auckland, then you should set aside one evening to relax at the vibrant Queens Wharf.
+You will find numerous bars, fine restaurants, and an abundance of ice cream shops here.

-This spot is never dull, with events and live performances staged all-year-through.
-For those who like an evening downtime, Queens Wharf is just the place to be in Auckland.
+This spot is never dull, with events and live performances staged all year through.
+Queens Wharf is just the place to be in Auckland for those who like an evening downtime.